funvill/funvill.github.io/_posts/2017-02-01-notes-from-february_2017.md

 ## Security

 - [USB KILLER V3](https://www.usbkill.com/usb-killer/13-usb-killer-v3.html#/2-edition-anonymous_editio) - When plugged into a device, the USB Killer rapidly charges its capacitors from the USB power lines.
 When the device is charged, -200VDC is discharged over the data lines of the host device.
 This charge/discharge cycle is repeated many times per second, until the USB Killer is removed.

+## Games

+- [Air Console](https://www.airconsole.com/) - AirConsole is an online platform that transforms your browser into a video game console and your smartphones into gamepads.